DHIMANvivek/chainguard-image/README.md

-# Uploading or Publishing Image to Docker and AWS EMR
+# Uploading or Publishing Image to Docker and AWS ECR

 This guide outlines the steps to upload or publish an image to Docker and AWS EMR.